 On the other hand, in June 2019, an information point relating to the plan was inaugurated next to the monastery of Saint Mary the Royal in the Zamora town of San Martín de Castañeda.
 The space serves as a visitor reception centre and explains the history of the building and the different actions undertaken within this initiative, highlighting the importance of new technologies in the conservation of heritage.

 In addition to establishing this information point, the plan has enabled the transformation of the church's sacristy into a chapel adapted to the needs and use of the worshippers and, more recently, the renovation of the church's roofs.
-A permanent building monitoring system has also been installed to control and improve the preventive conservation of the building, while guaranteeing energy efficiency.
+A permanent building monitoring system External link, opens in new window. has also been installed to control and improve the preventive conservation of the building, while guaranteeing energy efficiency.

 The Atlantic Romanesque Plan also offers cultural activities to promote awareness, revitalise interest and publicise the heritage of the areas in which it acts.
 In August 2019, a concert took place in this church for the sixth consecutive year.

 Along the same lines, the cultural project entitled Ciudad Rodrigo Cathedral.
-The King's Gate, was also launched with the aim of publicising the plan and raising awareness regarding the actions carried out on the Our Lady of Saint Mary church.
+The King's Gate, External link, opens in new window. was also launched with the aim of publicising the plan and raising awareness regarding the actions carried out on the Our Lady of Saint Mary church.
 Educational seminars, visits and cultural activities were some of the events, which led to the creation of an information and visitor reception point at the Door of Forgiveness to the cathedral.